If you’re looking for information about visiting Tytoona Cave in Blair County, you’re in the right place!

 The entrance to the Nature Preserve is well marked and visible from the road.

-Just beyond the kiosk, a set of wooden stairs leads to the bottom of the sinkhole and the cave entrance.
+Just beyond the kiosk, a set of wooden stairs leads the cave entrance.

 Exploring Tytoona Cave